 The Midland Development Corporation Presents:

-The Midland-Odessa Regional Economic Index and the Texas Permian Basin Petroleum Index (September 2018)
+The Midland-Odessa Regional Economic Index and the Texas Permian Basin Petroleum Index (December 2018)